-Enlightium counselors are trained to review and evaluate a wide variety of incoming student documentation: report cards, transcripts, diagnostic test scores, and any additional documentation (health records/academic assessment and evaluation documents).
+Enlightium counselors are trained to review and evaluate a wide variety of incoming student documentation: report cards, transcripts, entrance assessment scores, and any additional documentation (health records/academic assessment and evaluation documents).
 They then collaborate with parents to develop an individualized high school 4-year plan, provide guidance with a career choice, and assist with college admission.

 An Enlightium counselor works with parents to determine what courses their student will take.
 Counselors also take into consideration the student’s career and academic post-high school goals.